Sand bubbler crab

 Sand bubbler crabs (or sand-bubblers) are crabs of the genera Scopimera and Dotilla in the family Dotillidae.
 They are small crabs that live on sandy beaches in the tropical Indo-Pacific.
-They feed by filtering sand through their mouthparts, leaving behind balls of sand that are disintegrated by the incoming high tide.
+They feed by filtering sand through their mouthparts, leaving behind balls of sand that are broken up by the incoming high tide.

 Description

 Sand bubbler crabs are small crabs, around 1 cm across the carapace, and they are characterised by the presence of "gas windows" on the merus of the legs; in Dotilla, these windows are also present on the thoracic sternites.
 A similar system has evolved in parallel in the porcelain crab genus Petrolisthes.

 Distribution

 Sand bubbler crabs are widespread across the Indo-Pacific region, where they occur abundantly on sandy beaches in the tropics and sub-tropics.

 Ecology and behaviour

 Sand bubbler crabs live in burrows in the sand, where they remain during high tide.
 When the tide is out, they emerge on to the surface of the sand, and pass the sand through their mouthparts, eating detritus and plankton, and discarding the processed sand as pellets, which cover the beach.
 The crabs work radially from the entrance to their burrows, which they re-enter as the tide rises and disintegrates the pellets.
 In each burrow, the crab waits out the high tide in a bubble of air.
 The material consumed by sand bubbler crabs has a very low concentration of organic matter, which is concentrated by egestion of indigestible material.